open-component-model/ocm/pkg/oci/repositories/ctf/README.md

 - **`blobs`** *directory*

-  The *blobs* directory contains the blobs described artefacts described by the artefact set descriptor as a flat file list.
+  The *blobs* directory contains the blobs described by the artefact set descriptor as a flat file list.
+These are layer blobs or artefact blobs for the aretfact descriptors.
 Every file has a filename according to its [digest](https://github.com/opencontainers/image-spec/blob/main/descriptor.md#digests).
   Hereby the algorithm separator character is replaced by a dot (".").
-  Every file SHOULD be referenced in the artefact descriptor by a [descriptor according the OCI Image Specification](https://github.com/opencontainers/image-spec/blob/main/descriptor.md).
+  Every file SHOULD be referenced, directly or indirectly, in the artefact descriptor by a
+  [descriptor according the OCI Image Specification](https://github.com/opencontainers/image-spec/blob/main/descriptor.md).

+  The artefact index describes the OCI manifests (image manifests and index manifests), which refer to further non-manifest blobs.
   Files not referenced by the artefacts described by the index are ignored.

-It might be used in various technical forms: as structure of an operating system file system, a virtual file system or as content of an archive file.
+This format might be used in various technical forms: as structure of an operating system file system, a virtual file system or as content of an archive file.
 The descriptor SHOULD be the first file if stored in an archive.